 Term Loan

 Also known as traditional business loans, these are common among small business owners who want regular and predictable payment schedules.
 Short-term loans can be unsecured or secured.
 Unsecured commercial vehicle loans don't require a guarantor.
+These loans are a great fit for borrowers with strong revenue and a longer repayment timeline in mind.

 Merchant Cash Advance

-A merchant cash advance (MCA) allows small business owners to trade a portion of their future sales in exchange for capital upfront.
+A merchant cash advance (MCA) allows small business owners to trade a portion of their future sales in exchange for capital up front.
 MCAs are a popular option for companies that want fast loans without collateral.

 Equipment and Commercial Vehicle Financing